mjsamberg/courses/courses/dlprograms/leadership/5_evaluation.md

 ## Evaluation Models
 There are several common evaluation models, which can be useful to suggest strategies for beginning an evaluation program.

-[Shufflebeam's CIPP Model][1] poses for questions that an evaluator should ask:
+[Stufflebeam's's CIPP Model][1] poses four questions that an evaluator should ask:
 * What should/did we do?
 * How should/did we do it?
 * Are we doing it/Did we do it as planned?